Interview Query

 neighborhood_name VARCHAR

 Hint: Our predicament is to find all the neighborhoods without users.
-In a sense we need all the neighborhoods that do not have a singular user living in them.
-This means we have to introduce a concept of existence of a column in one table, but not in the other.
+In a sense, we need all the neighborhoods that do not have a single user living in them.
+This means we have to introduce the concept of the existence of a column in one table but not in the other.

-11. Given a table of transactions and products, write a query to return the product id, product price, and average transaction price of all products with price greater than the average transaction price.
+11. Given a table of transactions and products, write a query to return the product ID, product price, and average transaction price of all products with a price greater than the average transaction price.

 transactions table